Antibiotic resistance: Understanding the connection to antibiotic use in animals raised for food

 - Preventing illness in a group of animals at risk of becoming sick

-The FDA and Centers for Disease Control and Prevention recommend antibiotics that are important for human health be used in food-producing animals only when it's necessary to ensure the health of the animal, not to promote growth.
-A doctor who treats animals (veterinarian) should oversee or advise these conditions.
+The FDA and Centers for Disease Control and Prevention recommend antibiotics be used in animals raised for food only when needed to ensure the animal's health, not to promote growth.
+A doctor who treats animals (veterinarian) should direct or guide these conditions.

 - Friedman M. Antibiotic-resistant bacteria: Prevalence in food and inactivation by food-compatible compounds and plant extracts.
 Journal of Agricultural and Food Chemistry.
 2015;63:3805.

 - Vasoo S, et al. Emerging issues in gram-negative bacterial resistance: An update for the practicing clinician.
 Mayo Clinic Proceedings.
 2015;90:395.